crmathieu/Orbital/README.md

 	  unused at this moment.

 Platform:

 	python 2.7.9
 	vpython 6
 	wxpython 3.0

-you will also need the following libraries
+you will also need the following libraries:

 	numpy
 	scipy